Accreditation

 • If practitioners would like to have their profile and details on the list of Accredited BUSS® Practitioners on the BUSS® Model Ltd website, they must supply the necessary information.

-• Maintain professional indemnity insurance.
+• Hold professional indemnity insurance.

 If you wish to read more about the accreditation and renewal process, please download the PDF document here.